MiSTer-devel/PSX_MiSTer/README.md

 - exception for read in invalid instruction and data area missing

 GPU    : 90%
-- mask bits not implemented for cpu2vram
+- mask bits not implemented for cpu2vram -> nothing yet found that uses it
 - vram2vram read/modify/write race condition when copying to same line

 Memory : 80%
-- rotate register not done for all busses
 - sdram controller needs rewrite to support fast banked read

 IRQ    : 90%